aaron-grau/curic/sql/readings/relation.md

 # => 70232180387400

 Post.create!(
-  :user_id => user1.id, # THIS LINE IS KEY, BECAUSE IT TIES THE POST TO THE USER IN THE DATABASE :title => "Title",
+  user_id: user1.id, # THIS LINE IS KEY, BECAUSE IT TIES THE POST TO THE USER IN THE DATABASE
-  :body => "Body body body"
+  title: 'Title',
+  body: 'Body body body'
 )

 # Does not fire a query; uses cached `posts` relation, which itself